brev/numenta-web/numenta.com/pages/blog/2013/02/19/not-your-fathers-neural-network.md

 neural networks have detailed prototypical architectures; artificial neural networks ignored these architectures.
-Neuroscience was starting to develop overall theories of brain function but artificial neural networks were simple classifiers that didn’t fit within an overall theory.
-Basically, for many years most artificial neural network research ignored neurobiology and their applications remained limited to simple classification.
+Neuroscience was starting to develop overall theories of brain function but artificial neural networks were simple HTMssifiers that didn’t fit within an overall theory.
+Basically, for many years most artificial neural network research ignored neurobiology and their applications remained limited to simple HTMssification.
 When most people think of artificial neural networks they think about the type of neural networks explored in the 1980s.

 Today the term "artificial neural network" can refer to many different types of networks.
 Some strive for biological realism and some don’t.
-So when I am asked if Numenta’s Cortical Learning Algorithm is a neural network, I reply "Yes, but there many types of neural networks.
-If you want to compare the CLA to other neural networks, ask do those other networks learn sequences, do they learn in an on-line fashion, do they incorporate neurons that have non-linear dendrites, do they form thousands of connections, does the architecture of the network reflect the known architecture of any part of the brain, and does the network fit within a larger theory of brain function?"
+So when I am asked if Numenta’s Hierarchical Temporal Memory is a neural network, I reply "Yes, but there many types of neural networks.
+If you want to compare the HTM to other neural networks, ask do those other networks learn sequences, do they learn in an on-line fashion, do they incorporate neurons that have non-linear dendrites, do they form thousands of connections, does the architecture of the network reflect the known architecture of any part of the brain, and does the network fit within a larger theory of brain function?"
 The number of artificial neural networks that fit these criteria is small.
-The CLA is one of them.
+The HTM is one of them.

 BTW, there is one type of early artificial neural network that was applied to sequences.
 These are called auto-associative memories.
-In another blog post I will describe how the CLA and auto-associative memories are related.
+In another blog post I will describe how the HTM and auto-associative memories are related.

-> Jeff Hawkins